fiquinho/reinforcement_learning_study/README.md

 ## Q-Learning
 #### Move to Goal
-Check the [available agents](https://github.com/fiquinho/reinforcement_learning_study/tree/master/agents/q_learning/move_to_goal) trained to play different versions of this environment using Q-Learning.
+Check the [available agents](https://github.com/fiquinho/reinforcement_learning_study/tree/master/agents/q_learning/move_to_goal) that can be trained to play different versions of this environment using Q-Learning.

 # References
  - https://pythonprogramming.net/q-learning-reinforcement-learning-python-tutorial/